-Students in transit between the school building and the physical education facilities must cross Banks Street using the crosswalk nearest the entrance to the yard at the corner of Banks and S. Solomon Streets.
+Students in transit between the school building and the physical education facilities must cross Banks Street using the crosswalk at the corner of Banks and S. Solomon Streets.
 Students crossing Banks Street at any other location risk injury to themselves and others, and they will also face disciplinary action.